TedSinger/xvinyl/README.md

 `$ xvinyl overlap`

 will select a random window that overlaps the current window.
-I bind this to Alt+Tab
+I bind this to Alt+Tab.
+This works for me since I don't often put windows hiding behind each other.
+If you do, don't set this keybinding.

-Requires `wmctrl` and `xdotool`
+Requires `wmctrl`

 TODO:
 * Include current visibility status in selection criteria